pslucas0212/DNSUpdating/README.md

 ### Testing updates from a client

 You will need bind installed to use nsupdate.
-Instaoo or update bind-utils on the client Server as needed
+Install or update bind-utils on the client Server as needed
 ```
 # yum list installed | grep bind-utils
 # yum install bind-utils